 At the IAF/GNF event in Paris on March 27, 2019, the first two prizes have been awarded to:

-The physical prizes will be handed during the 3rd International Moon Village Workshop & Symposium in Tokyo and Kyoto, Japan, December 05 – 08, 2019.
+The physical prizes have been awarded during the 3rd International Moon Village Workshop & Symposium in Tokyo and Kyoto, Japan, December 05 – 08, 2019.